jgrk28/DungeonCrawl/Snarl/Planning/rulechecker.md

   * Checks if the level is over.
 If so, if it was won or lost
   * GameState can be Active, Won, or Lost
 * Boolean checkValidMove(Actor actor, Point destination)
-  * Checks that the move is valid for the given actor and if the interaction at the destination is valid
+  * Checks if the move is valid for the given actor and if the interaction at the destination is valid
+* Boolean checkValidLevelState(List\<Player\> players, List\<Adversary\> adversaries)
+  * Checks if the level is in a valid state
+  * The level is invalid if the level has been exited while the exit is locked, if there is not exactly one key and exit, or if unknown players or adversaries are in the level

 ## Interface LevelComponent ##

 ### Methods ###
 * Boolean checkValidMove(Actor actor, Point destination)
-  * Checks that the move is valid for the given actor and if the interaction at the destination is valid
+  * Checks if the move is valid for the given actor and if the interaction at the destination is valid